 The number of new coronavirus cases is growing in most states.
 As the pandemic continues to strain U.S. health care systems, a tool developed by RAND researchers can help hospitals prepare for the worst.

 The Core Guidance Checklist can help health systems and policymakers make choices about how to allocate scarce but lifesaving resources—for patients and for health care workers—during the COVID-19 crisis.

-This tool allows users to compare district leaders' responses to each question in the June 2021 survey.
-Bar charts display results for all respondents and by district type, locale, student racial and ethnicity composition, and district poverty level.
+This tool allows users to compare district leaders' responses to each question in the fall 2021 survey.
+Charts display results for all respondents and by district type, locale, student race/ethnicity, and district poverty level.

 The U.S. government is actively reviewing its efforts to counter biological attacks and the Department of Defense is taking steps that could allow it to perform day-to-day operations during a pandemic, but it might not be preparing adequately for a future large-scale operation during a more-transmissible and lethal pandemic.